 A year ago I wrote my own boarding school memoir/novel but it wasn’t very good.* Juliet’s is much better.
 Mine wasn’t about ‘going crazy’ or trying to kill myself or doing drugs or having sex with boys or kissing girls.
 Which is all infinitely interesting and all of which you’ll find in Juliet the Maniac.
 Mine was about being a chubby geek with zero social skills and zero experiences with sex or drugs, all while wearing braces.
 Which is kinda/very boring.
 I just kind of eat a lot of moon pies and vending machine sandwich cookies in mine.
 Not even Oreos.
 But the lesser kind.
 The not Oreos.
 I don’t think Juliet (the Maniac) ever even eats.
 She’s too busy being complex and having complex thoughts and talking to cool boys who aren’t as complex as her.
 That’s why Juliet Escoria has this pretty pale pink book on my desk and I have a zillion boring Word docs on my computer desktop.
-So read Juliet’s new novel Juliet the Maniac. which is way cool and has section headers like GAY SEX and HAUNTED and THE BITCH and photographs of secret teen notes and copies of psychiatric health documents and a cool blurb from cool, new guy Nico Walker.**
+So read Juliet’s new novel Juliet the Maniac. which is way cool and has section headers like GAY SEX and HAUNTED and THE BITCH and photographs of secret teen notes and copies of psychiatric health documents.

 *my agent literally told me she was exhausted of reading it (and I empathized).

 ** I, of course, realize this intro - and some of the subsequent questions - makes me sound like a narcissist and an asshole, both of which, I admit, I am, but neither of which should detract from how much I LOVE JULIET THE MANIAC, how much I LOVE JULIET ESCORIA, nor how much I appreicate her putting up with my narcissim and assholeness.
 Thank you, Juliet.